 Some insurers exclude therapies that are too risky to cover.
 We’ve listed some of the most common exclusions below.

-- Abuse: All insurers will not pay out claims when there’s evidence of a malicious act or negligence.
+- Abuse.
+Insurers will not pay out claims if there’s evidence of a malicious act or negligence.

-- Artificial limbs / other prosthetics.
-While you may find that your insurance covers a procedure to fit a prosthetic, the cost of the limb itself may not be.
+- Artificial limbs.
+While your insurance may cover a procedure to fit a prosthetic, the cost of the artificial limb itself may not be included.

 - Diseases with a known vaccine.
-This exclusion is designed to stop people from neglecting important vaccinations and preventative treatments (e.g. parovirus, canine cough, Hepatitis, deworming tablets).
-However, you may not be able to claim even if your pet is properly vaccinated and contracts the disease anyway.
+This exclusion is designed to stop people from neglecting important vaccinations and preventative treatments for ailments like parvovirus and heartworm.

 Other pet insurance restrictions you may encounter

 There are a number of terms and conditions that can impact your ability to claim.
 We encourage policyholders to check the full details of their desired insurance policy before signing a new policy.

 Most pet insurance policies provide cover from when the animal is eight weeks of age.
 Many policies also include a waiting period, which can range between 30 days and 6 months, depending on the insurer.
 Premium costs will differ based on species, breed and the age of your pet.

 Always read your Certificate of Insurance and Product Disclosure Statement (PDS) to understand your benefit limit and any sub-limits on certain conditions or therapies.